-As at March 31, 2022, there were five (5) Scheme member institutions with total covered deposits estimated at \$749.9 million, of which the DIF covers 4.7%.
+As at March 31, 2023, there were six (6) Scheme member institutions with total covered deposits estimated at \$739.7 million (2022 - \$749.9 million), of which the DIF covers 5.7% (2022 - 4.7%).
 The adequacy of the DIF will be based primarily on the assessed risk posed by Scheme members.

 Proposals are being developed for the Special Resolution Regime ("SRR") in Bermuda to enhance the current framework for the resolution of non-viable or insolvent financial institutions that may also be members of the DIS.
 The Corporation is taking an active position in the formation of these proposals.
 As these proposals are in progress, the Corporation will continue to assess the target level of the Fund that is required to achieve the Corporation's objective.
-The Corporation has set a long-term target fund level of approximately 15% of covered deposits, which currently represents a target fund level of \$140 million.
+The Corporation has established a minimum target fund level of 5% and has set a long-term target fund level of approximately 15% of covered deposits, which currently represents a target fund level of approximately \$110 million.